dgleba/railnuxt490/README.notes.nuxtrl.railnuxt490.autheg.txt

 Summary: good rails docker example to learn the gemfile.lock problem.

   can login and log out..

+  shows examples table on index.vue.

 -----